PierreZB/Trading-Predictions-Framework/README.md

 The predictions will be made on the latest dates from your source data set so you can get a rough idea of the accuracy you can expect for your future production predictions.
 The predictions scoring will be printed at the end opf the script.

-The output of this file will be another csv with ID, timestamp, target and all the indicators selected by the script, and will be stored in "data\models_raw\{mymodelsRawFile}".
+The output of this file will be another csv with ID, timestamp, target and all the indicators selected by the script, and will be stored in "data\models_raw\{myModelRawFile.csv}".

 Keep in mind that the score displayed with this script isn't optimised and could obviously get much better.
 The purpose here is to give a general idea of the quality of the input data and how it can help and algorithm to classify the targets.

-## Manual process
-In "models\{myStrategyIndicators}" you can create a python file which purpose will be to generate those variables, create a new `target` field which will be the target your machine learning algorithm will try to reach, and output this file into "data\models_raw\{mymodelsRawFile}"

-In my scripts I have chosen to use the “ta” python package to automatically calculate a bunch of technical indicators.
-I also define the `target` field in two different ways depending on my needs:
-* sometimes I simply convert the `signalLabel` field into a boolean value (0 = sell, 1 = buy); this results in a pure swing trading strategy (“binary”)
-* sometimes, I create 3 values ("true3"), based on the `buyingSignal`, `sellingSignal` and `closingSignal`; this results in 3 values: 0 = sell, 1 = hold, 2 = buy
-* you can obviously choose to generate the `target` field as you wish (for instance a binary target with only buying and closing buy signals…)

 # Predictions

-To make predictions, I used 3 different tools:
+To make predictions, I use 3 different tools:
 * Knime
 * Orange
 * TPOT

+### Knime
+*Note that the following step isn't mandatory as you can retrieve the information regarding highly correlated variables in the previous process (Variables (Technical indicators)).*

-First, I load the "data\models_raw\{myModelsRawFile}" created previously in Knime, and analyse the correlations between my target field and all of the other variables.
+First, I load the previously created "data\models_raw\{myModelRawFile.csv}" in Knime, and analyse the correlations between my target field and all of the other variables.
 Usually, if none of the variables has an absolute correlation with the target greater than 50%, I go back to the strategy process as the predictions will very probably be poor.

+### Orange
+*Note that the following prediction score "preview" step isn't mandatory as it is also already done in the previous process (Variables (Technical indicators)).*

 Then, I open Orange, and use the “prediction_template.ows” workflow to do a quick predictions test:
-* load the file "data\models_raw\{myModelsRawFile}"
+* load the file "data\models_raw\{myModelRawFile.csv}"
 	* ID -> Text
 	* timestamp -> Date
 	* target -> Categorical